What is Westwood 2020?

 Based upon our research, we have determined three overall areas of focus: (1) the youth and kids’ club areas, (2) the pool and outdoor spaces, as well as (3) the restaurant and main bar.
 All of our plans are based upon the premise of maintaining our current physical footprint.
 We will not be acquiring additional land.

-The youth and kids’ club section of this project seeks to expand the size of our kids’ club and convert the upper squash area into a multipurpose room.
-Expanding our kids’ club will allow us to create separate areas of care for our younger and older children while increasing the number of children we can safely accommodate.
-The upper squash room will be used for supervised youth activities, camps and special events.
-Converting this underutilized space will still allow for squash play to occur uninterrupted and leave our youth room open for its intended use.
+The youth and kids’ club section of this project sought to expand the size of our kids’ club and convert the upper squash area into a multipurpose room.
+Expanding our kids’ club allowed us to create separate areas of care for our younger and older children while increasing the number of children we can safely accommodate.
+The upper squash room has been used for supervised youth activities, camps and special events.
+Converting this underutilized space still allows for squash play to occur uninterrupted while leaving our youth room open for its intended use.

 Our outdoor and pool section of the project will upgrade our “backyard” bringing our outdoor facilities up to modern standards.
 Our pool has been virtually untouched since installation back in the 1960s and does not appropriately provide space for all of our different member factions.
-The outdoor plan provides more separated spaces for our members, from young children to our adult members, a sport court for mixed recreational use, improved walkways and court viewing, upgraded outdoor dining and additional restrooms adjacent to our outdoor bar.
+The outdoor plan provides more separated spaces for our members, from young children to our adult members, a sport court for mixed recreational use, improved walkways and court viewing, upgraded outdoor dining and additional restrooms within the new family pool area.

 The restaurant and bar renovation will upgrade our interior dining bringing a fresher look and increased function.
 Every year the look and feel of our restaurant and bar takes quite a hit on our survey.
-While cosmetic upgrades have certainly helped a great deal, we continue to have comments such as “airport bar” or “Howard Johnson”.
-It is our hope to create a more contemporary atmosphere with multifunctional abilities.
+While smaller cosmetic upgrades have certainly helped, we continue to have comments such as “airport bar” or “retirement home”.
+It is our hope to create a more contemporary atmosphere with multi-functional abilities.
 We want to create spaces that are comfortable for family dining, tennis viewing or bar traffic, card players, as well as professional meetings and special occasions.
 We want our restaurant and bar to be a place our members want to be.

 Who benefits from Westwood 2020?
 How does this plan benefit me?